 Mark was shot in the neck while serving in Afghanistan, leaving him with devastating injuries.
 We have helped him at several points over the years, and he is now a passionate supporter of our charity.

-LCpl Harding served with 1st Battalion Duke of Lancaster’s Regiment for 16 years, mostly as a sniper with the Reconnaissance platoon.
-His service included operations in Bosnia, Kosovo, Northern Ireland, Iraq and Afghanistan.
+Mark served with the Duke of Lancaster’s Regiment for 16 years, mostly as a sniper with the Reconnaissance platoon.
+His service included operational tours in Bosnia, Kosovo, Northern Ireland, Iraq and Afghanistan.

 In 2010, while leading a routine patrol in Afghanistan, Mark was shot by a Taliban sniper.
 The bullet passed through his neck, leaving him paralysed from the neck down.
 Mark was evacuated back to the UK, where the devastating extent of his injuries became clear.
 Despite the predictions of his doctors, Mark was determined to overcome his injuries and learn to walk again.

 Mark spent two and a half years undergoing physiotherapy at the Defence Medical Rehabilitation Centre at Headley Court.
 His rehabilitation and recovery has been long, painful and challenging – but through dint of sheer determination, he has achieved his goal of walking again.